Insights into the physics of neutron star interiors from pulsar glitches: Dynamical phases and the Vela's 2016 glitch precursor

-In conclusion, such a huge ``antiglitch'' precursor cannot be explained in terms of the standard cartoon of pulsar glitches without invoking the occurrence of the \emph{inward creep} phase just before the main spin-up event.
-Since we only used the general equation \eqref{qser} for the dynamics of the total angular momentum, which is insensitive to all the details of the internal dynamics, assuming complex models for the mutual friction or adding additional (fluid or rigid) components should not change this conclusion. \\ \\ \emph{Possible explanations of the precursor -} \citet{erbil_vela_2020MNRAS} speculated that the precursor can be a consequence of the formation of high vortex density regions surrounded by vortex depletion regions called \emph{traps} \citep{Cheng1988}.
-In this case, the displacement of vortices is a byproduct of a starquake (that eventually is also the cause of the glitch but does not significantly modify the moments of inertia).
+\emph{\textbf{Possible explanations of the precursor} -} As proposed in \cite{erbil_vela_2020MNRAS}, the precursor could be a consequence of the formation of high vortex density regions surrounded by vortex depletion regions called \emph{traps} \cite{Cheng1988}.
+In this case, the displacement of vortices is a byproduct of a starquake, that acts as a trigger.
 According to this picture, the dislocations of the lattice induced by the quake provide stronger pinning sites for the vortex lines.
 These new sites can attract vortices over microscopic distances, hence the formation of traps.
 Since the velocity and direction of the displaced vortices depend on the concentration of dislocations, it is still not completely clear how the creation of traps can induce the average inward creep needed to justify the precursor.

-A tentative explanation in terms of stochastic fluctuations of the internal torque has also been proposed by \citet{ashton+2019} and \citet{carlin_brownian_2020}.
-In the case the continuous transfer of angular momentum from the superfluid to the normal component is particularly noisy, then the precursor may just be the effect of an abnormal fluctuation in the internal torque.
-Such a fluctuation increases in a short time the average lag between the components, possibly pushing it above the depinning threshold in some regions, hence triggering the subsequent glitch.
-It follows that understanding if such internal torque fluctuations -- that, in turn, are fluctuations in the state of motion of many vortices -- can actually take place in the real system is key to falsify this possibility.
-Moreover, the statistical occurrence of such large fluctuations should be closely related to the observed statistical occurrence of glitches.
+A tentative explanation in terms of stochastic fluctuations of the internal torque has also been proposed in \cite{ashton+2019} and \cite{carlin_brownian_2020}.
+If the continuous transfer of angular momentum from the superfluid to the normal component is particularly noisy, then the precursor may just be the effect of an abnormal fluctuation in the internal torque.
+Such a fluctuation increases in a short time the average lag between the components, pushing it above the unpinning threshold in some regions and triggering the subsequent glitch.
+Understanding if such internal torque fluctuations -- that, in turn, are fluctuations in the collective creep motion of many vortices -- can actually take place in a real pulsar is key to falsifying this possibility.
+Moreover, the statistical occurrence of such large fluctuations should be closely related to the observed statistical occurrence of glitches, or a subset of all the glitches observed in a pulsar.